 This KPI provides managers with insight into their team’s performance by monitoring multiple metric.
 With a view into each of these key metrics, managers have a view into current capabilities and performance all in one place.

-The Call Abandonment metrics gives managers insight into the number of callers that disconnect from the call before they interact with a call agent.
+The Call Abandon Rate gives managers insight into the number of callers that disconnect from the call before they interact with a call agent.
 This metric also gives the disconnected calls number context by tracking the data alongside active and on hold calls.

 This metric enables managers to monitor the average amount of time a single call lasts.
 Knowing the average handle time helps managers and team members understand the workload, in terms of time, that is required with every customer call, while also helping the call centre manager knows agent performance and efficiency.

 Calling isn’t free.
 There are a multitude of aspects that add to the total cost per call: every call takes agent time which must be paid; resources are put toward generating a call; and investments are made in call equipment.
 It is crucial for a manager to monitor the cost per call against a target value to ensure costs do not get out of hand.